wurble369/websitetest/pages/endpoints/explore_endpoint_a005.md

 ```

 ## Output
-To follow
+To follow.

 ## Code Sample
 Code snippets taken from the consumer example.
 See [Code Samples](develop_code_samples.html) for further details.

-To follow
+To follow.

 ## Notes
-To follow
+To follow.